-This Edugas specification is designed to promote an excellent balance between practical theatre making and the theoretical understanding of drama and theatre.
-This stimulating and engaging course of study encourages learners to make connections between dramatic theory and their own practice.
+This Eduqas specification is designed to promote an excellent balance between practical theatre making and the theoretical understanding drama and theatre.
+This stimulating of study and engaging course encourages learners make to connections between dramatic theory and their own practice.

-Learners study five performance texts range of representing a social. historical and cultural contexts; key extracts are studied for performance. also produce Learners three performances: a devised performance, a creative reinterpretation of an extract from the text, and a scripted piece.
+Learners study five performance texts range representing a of social, historical and cultural contexts; key extracts are studied for performance.
+Learners also produce three performances: a devised performance, a creative reinterpretation of an extract from the text, and a scripted piece.

 Clearly, there will be a good deal of practical work.
-More traditional discussions, notes and essavs still have their place and there will be a balance throughout the course on preparation for the written and practical elements of the assessments.
+More traditional discussions, notes and essays still have their place and there will be a balance throughout the course on preparation for the written and practical elements of the assessments.
 The course will involve several theatre trips to see as much theatre as possible in a variety of diverse styles.
 Students also get the opportunity to work with professionals and to interview them in Q&A sessions pre or post production.